 The iZettle reader has taken mobile payments to the next level in recent years and has become a firm favourite with small businesses thanks to its modern, user-friendly approach and cost-effective card processing solutions.

-With a RRP of £29 + VAT, modest transactions fees of 1.75% and no monthly fees, your business will certainly get its money’s worth – slow and unreliable transactions are a thing of the past.
+With a RRP of £29 + VAT (or £25 + VAT for Cardswitcher users), modest iZettle fees for transaction of 1.75% and no monthly fees, your business will certainly get its money’s worth – slow and unreliable transactions are a thing of the past.

 The reader takes two minutes to turn on and only 5 seconds to process payments which makes the iZettle 25% faster than most mobile card readers on the market.
 The 8-hour battery life from a single charge is another notable selling point for the dainty pocket-sized card reader.

 Once connected to the iZettle App, the mobile card reader allows small businesses to take contactless or chip and pin card payments from all the major card providers like Visa, Mastercard, American Express, Apple Pay, Google Pay and Samsung Pay via Smartphone or tablet.

 Check out our full iZettle Card Reader Review.